Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions: Feynman functions

-\begin{definition} Let $G$ be a graph embedded in a closed Riemann surface $X$ of genus $g$.
-Let $E^o= \cup\{o_e, o_e^{-1}: e\in E\}$, hence $|E^o|= 2|E|$.
-To each Spin structure $s\in \S$ we associate $\D(s)(x)$, the $|E^o|\times |E^o|$-matrix with entries $d_s(o,o')= (-1)^{y_s(o,o')} (-1)^{\k(o)}x_o'$, where \begin{enumerate} \item $\k(o)= 0$ if $o$ is contained in the interior of $R$, \item $\k(o)= -3/4$ if the segment of the embedding of $o$ outside $R$ in $G^g$ is oriented oppositely to the anti-clockwise orientation of the boundary of $R$ (as directed edge $(a,b)$ in Figure \ref{fig.torus}), \item $\k(o)= 3/4$ if the segment of the embedding of $o$ outside $R$ in $G^g$ is oriented in agreement with the anti-clockwise orientation of the boundary of $R$ (as directed edge $(a,b)$ in Figure \ref{fig.torus}). \end{enumerate} We further define $\D'(s)(x)$ by declaring $d'_s(o,o')= 0$ if $o'= o^{-1}$ and $d'_s(o,o')= d_s(o,o')$ otherwise in $\D(s)(x)$. \end{definition} We are going to introduce the {\em Feynman functions}, see Definition \ref{def.ff} below.
-As its first ingredient we need to extend Definition \ref{def.chord} to the number of self-intersections of general prime reduced cycles, i.e., the prime reduced cycles that can go through an edge more than once.
+We need to extend Definition \ref{def.chord} to the number of self-intersections of general prime reduced cycles, i.e., the prime reduced cycles that can go through an edge more than once.
 This can be done for instance in the following way.
 We define the infinite graph $\tilde{G}$ by replacing each edge $e$ by an infinite sequence of edges $e_1,\cdots, e_i, \cdots$ with the same end-vertex as $e$.
 We embed $\tilde{G}$ in $X$ so that we 'thicken' the embedding of each edge $e$ of $G$, and embed the edges $e_1,\cdots, e_i, \cdots$ to this thickened part of $e$ so that they are piece-wise linear and internally disjoint.
 Next, for each prime reduced cycle $p$ of $G$ whose circular sequence of directed edges is $(a_1\dots, a_k)$, $a_j$ being an orientation of edge $e(j)$ of $G$ (possibly $e(j)= e(l)$ for $j\neq l$), we define prime reduced cycle $\tilde{p}$ in $\tilde{G}$ by replacing each $a_j$ by the same orientation of $e(j)_j$.
 It is important that the prime reduced cycle $\tilde{p}$ uses each edge of $\tilde{G}$ at most once.
 We thus define the number of the self-intersections of a prime reduced cycle $p$ of $G$ as the number of the self-intersections of the prime reduced cycle $\tilde{p}$ of $\tilde{G}$ (see Definition \ref{def.chord}).
 The number of the self-intersections of a prime reduced cycle $p^g$ of $G^g$ is defined analogously.

 We note that for the prime reduced cycles of $G$ containing each edge of $G$ at most once this is consistent with Definition \ref{def.chord}.
 We also note that the following basic property is satisfied.